 - All the advance preparations you make now will assist in your eventual Divorce Hearing.

 Can I Initiate Divorce Proceedings During the Coronavirus Crisis?

 If you are considering Divorce or Separation, you can still move forward.
-I am still working, albeit differently, and so are other solicitors.
+We are still working, albeit differently, and so are other solicitors.
 Therefore, you can still arrange a first consultation with a solicitor to obtain initial advice and guidance.
 This can be done by phone or video call.
 Information is key.
-I have yet to meet with a client who is not in some way relieved following an initial consultation.
+We have yet to meet with a client who is not in some way relieved following an initial consultation.
 They are at least going away with a general roadmap for the options ahead.